Trump Administration To Drop Refugee Cap To 45,000, Lowest In Years

 The debate over refugees is often framed as a clash between humanitarian goals and national security.

-But Trump administration also argues that the U.S. spends millions of dollars a year to screen and resettle refugees, and to help them once they arrive.
+But Trump administration also argues that the U.S. spends millions of dollars a year to screen and resettle refugees and to help them once they arrive.

 "For the cost of resettling one refugee in the U.S., we can assist more than 10 in their home region," President Trump said in a speech to the United Nations earlier this month.

 Once they arrive, refugees qualify for many social services, including health care, food stamps and cash assistance.
-Many of those costs fall on state and local governments and some states are now pushing back.
+Many of those costs fall on state and local governments, and some states are pushing back.

 Earlier this year, Tennessee took the federal government to court over refugee resettlement.

-"The bottom line is, the federal government is coercing the state of Tennessee to spend Tennessee taxpayers monies in ways that some individual Tennesseans disagree with," Republican State Sen. John Stevens told member station WPLN in March.
+"The bottom line is the federal government is coercing the state of Tennessee to spend Tennessee taxpayers monies in ways that some individual Tennesseans disagree with," Republican state Sen. John Stevens told member station WPLN in March.

 But many mayors across the country see refugees as an economic boon for their cities.

 "These people are paying taxes.
 They're buying houses.
 They're going into our schools," said Stephanie Miner, the mayor of Syracuse, N.Y.

 Miner, a Democrat, says refugees are helping revitalize the city's north side, which was home to Italian and German immigrants before them.

 "They create their own businesses which add economic energy that, but for them, would not be here," said Miner.